 All communications through all channels to all target groups should be open, truthful and unambiguous.
 Employees must commit themselves to providing clear and transparent information to customers.

-The Group has issued a more detailed policy, the Group Customer Policy, to support these principles.
+The Group has issued a more detailed policy, the customer policy, to support these principles.

 The Group must deal with complaints from customers or former customers promptly and fairly and in accordance with applicable laws and regulations.
 The Group has developed detailed procedures to support this process.
 The complaint procedures are described thoroughly on the Group’s website.